 - Wash the apricots and pat dry.
 Remove any minor blemishes then cut them in half and remove the stones.

-- Cover the pot and cook, stirring frequently, until the apricots are tender and cooked through, 10-15 minutes.
+- Cover the pot and cook, stirring frequently, until the apricots are tender and cooked through – this will take about 10-15 minutes.
 At this stage, if you prefer less chunky jam, you could blend it using a hand-held stick blender.
 Take the saucepan off the heat to do this.

 - Add the sugar to the apricots and stir constantly, without boiling, until the sugar has dissolved.